Tag: Hudson Valley Museums

 I recently visited the Hudson River Maritime Museum after a boat cruise around the Hudson River and I found this wonderful little under-rated museum to packed with information not just about the history of the Hudson River Valley but the rich history of boating and boat building, the economic impact of the area in mining, brick building, ice manufacturing and cement development.

 It was interesting to see how the natural wonders of the area have given the rise to so much development in not just building the area but its long lasting contribution to New York City.
+This was not just in industry but in the pleasure and shipping boat industries as well.

 One part of the museum is dedicated to transportation up and down the river with sailing and steamboats in the forefront especially how the luxury steamboat industry went full force until about 60 years ago.
 It was considered the nicest form of transportation to and from New York City.
 It was interesting how the modern train and car lead to the demise of something that today would be embraced as unique and fun.
+The pleasure steamboat industry continued on until 1971.

 Another part of the museum was dedicated to the history and development of the area from the Native American tribes living along the shore and the Dutch settlements to the rise of modern development of manufacturing along the shores to its after effects and clean up in the 1960’s and 70’s.
+These included fishing, ice manufacturing and brick making.

 There were really nice displays on the ship building, sail companies and maritime industries that supported them.
 The manufacture of raw materials and building supplies because of the natural resources of the Hudson River Valley show how rich in minerals, clay, cement and stone from the cliffs built New York City and how they nearly destroyed nature.